act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ```

 [activation]: https://html.spec.whatwg.org/#activation 'HTML Definition of Activation'
-[at the end]: #at-the-end 'Definition of At the End of a block'
 [block of content]: #block-of-content 'Definition of Block of Content'
 [block collapsible]: https://act-rules.github.io/rules/3e12e1 'Rule Block of Repeated Content is Collapsible'
 [block of repeated content]: #block-of-repeated-content 'Definition of Block of Repeated Content'